NIH permits one resubmission of an unfunded application (see NOT-OD-09-016).

 B. Understanding a New Application vs a Resubmission Application

-A resubmission application must contain an Introduction, which addresses the comments from the previous review and often changes marked in the text; a new application makes no reference to a previous submission.
+A resubmission application must contain an Introduction, which addresses the comments from the previous review; a new application makes no reference to a previous submission.

 An A1 application is the only way that you may specifically address the critiques of the previous review.
 A new application may not have an introduction responding to the previous critiques, and can only be submitted after the summary statement is received, unless the funding opportunity announcement says otherwise.
 All applicants should submit applications that reflect the current status of the field, new preliminary data, or new plans in response to new findings or strategies.